galeo/transient-showcase/README.md

 ```

 Setting the reader can be used to enforce rules of valid input.
-See [Advanced/Custom Infix Types](#orgaecefd9) for an example of writing a custom reader that validates input and assigning that reader via the class method instead of the `:reader` slot.
+See [Advanced/Custom Infix Types](#org47828e0) for an example of writing a custom reader that validates input and assigning that reader via the class method instead of the<code>:reader</code>slot.

-<a id="org8c3bab4"></a>
+<a id="orgf0b743d"></a>

 ## Lisp Variables

 Lisp variables are currently at an experimental support level.
 They way they work is to report and set the value of a lisp symbol variable.
-Because they aren't necessarilly intended to be printed as crude CLI arguments, they **DO NOT** appear in `(transient-args 'prefix)` but this is fine because you can just use the variable.
+Because they aren't necessarilly intended to be printed as crude CLI arguments, they **DO NOT** appear in<code>(transient-args 'prefix)</code>but this is fine because you can just use the variable.

 Customizing this class can be useful when working with objects and functions that exist entirely in elisp.